Guide To The Rochester Lilac Festival

 Music

 From the Music Stage, you will be able to enjoy a great lineup of music.
-You might want to bring a blanket to sit on or small chairs as permitted by the festival.
 There is usually a large crowd at the stage and along the paths around the stage.
+Guests are permitted to bring a small chair.

 Food Vendors